 “Board” is as defined in Article VI.
 Section 1 of the Bylaws.

+“Board Development Committee” is as defined in Article VII.
+Section 4.2 of the Bylaws.

 “Board Members” means persons who are members of the Board.
 “Bylaws” are as defined in Article I. Section 1 of the Bylaws.
 “Chapter” is as defined in Article IX.
 Section 1 of the Bylaws.
 “Chapter Chair” is as defined in Article IX.
 Section 2 of the Bylaws.
 “Charter” is as defined in Article I. Section 2 of the Bylaws.

 “Code” means the Internal Revenue Code of 1986.